Ampless/Amplessimus/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots/Stacktraces/Logs**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots, stacktraces or logs to help explain your problem.

 **Versions (please complete the following information):**
  - OS/Browser version: [e.g. iOS13.5, Chrome69.0]